 Of course, desktop operating systems and applications have decades of complexity, so it’s hard for the recently-added MDM APIs to do all the same things that traditional desktop management platforms do.
 In response, EMM and MDM platforms that aim to be unified endpoint management platforms have been gradually adding in some traditional management features, as well.
 (And, the MDM APIs in Windows 10 and macOS have been getting more powerful and complex, too.)

-And other approach to unified endpoint management is to simply integrate the backend services for MDM with the backend services for traditional endpoint management.
+Another approach to unified endpoint management is to simply integrate the backend services for MDM with the backend services for traditional endpoint management.

 Today, the state of the art for unified endpoint management is to use a mixture of traditional management and MDM; and provide management for mobile devices, laptops, mobile apps, and sometimes other types of devices.
 For example, Microsoft is blending System Center Configuration Manager with Intune MDM.
 VMware is adding many aspects of traditional management into Workspace One, as well.